ArneCL/BlogPosts/javascript-simple-dependency-injection-with-functions-destructing-assignment-unit-testing.md

-title: Javascript: Simple dependency injection for unit testing with destructing assignment
+title: JS: Simple dependency injection for unit testing with destructing assignment
 tags: javascript,dependency-injection

 With destruction object assignment and default values you can easily implement dependency injection.